marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-elementary-windows-with-full-disk-encryption.md

 * Use as: `Boot (/boot/efi)`
 * Filesystem: `fat32`

-7. Click on the 500 MiB ext4 partition on the non-encrypted, physical hard drive:
+7. Click on the 1 GiB ext4 partition on the non-encrypted, physical hard drive:

 * Enable `Use Partition`
 * Enable `Format`